selkovjr/gt-2-thermistor-experiment/README.md

 ### Nominal values

 Setting thermostat parameters from ATC Semitec data sheet resulted in a limited but uncomfortably large deviation.
 Especially uncomfortable is its direction: it makes the termistor appear cooler than the probe.
 Still, in the absence of calibration data, it is not a terrible solution.
 With proper tune-up, it can result in a working thermostat.
-The downside of this approach is that it is impossible to tell how accurate it will be.
+The downside of this approach is that it is impossible to tell how accurate it is.

 ### Nominal values with measured room-temperature resistance

 Measuring thermistor resistance at room temperature can be done fairly accurately.
 With ambient temperature at 21&deg;C, the gradient inside the hotend is negligible.
 Adjusting the Steinhart-Hart equation using the measured room-temperature resistance (98400&Ohm; in this case) resulted in somewhat better behavior.
-It is still wrong, but not as wrong as with all nominal values informing the thermostat.
+It is still wrong, although apparently not as wrong as with all nominal values informing the thermostat.

 Note that the measured resistance is within the factory tolerance of 3%.